 What do we read when we’re not reading book club books?
 We report in on the books we get to choose and whether or not they might make for good book club books after all.
 You’ll be surprised where our reading takes us.

 Laura started her career in book publishing, with a stint as the editorial assistant at the academic journal Canadian Literature.
 A move to London from her native Vancouver followed, where she worked as an editor at V&A Publishing and Thames & Hudson.
 She then left authors behind – except in the pages of a book – to work for the award-winning creative agency Reed Words.
+She’s now back in Vancouver reading as much as ever and recording remotely.

 Kate started out in editorial before moving into book design at Thames & Hudson.
 You may well have one of her beautifully designed books on your shelves.
 Highlights include A Year in the Life of Facehunter, Reuters Our World Now series, The Advertising Concept Book, and a large-format 25th anniversary edition of New York graffiti-classic Subway Art.